Jump to Navigation

 For years, debt collectors have hounded individuals for payments on old debts, and in many cases, utilized a legal process called garnishment to seize money from an individual's bank account.
 Once a debt collector has a court order to garnish an individual's bank account, the collector simply asks the individual's bank to freeze the account and send the amount necessary to satisfy the old debt to the collector, rather than the account holder.

 In some cases, older individuals who have been the target of collection or garnishment actions are receiving Social Security or disability benefits.
 Federal law protects these benefits from garnishment.
-But often Social Security recipients did not know about the law or did not know how to assert their rights against debt collectors' attempts to garnish bank accounts containing Social Security benefits.
-If you receive social security benefits, including SSDI or SSI, and are being pursued by creditors, a Michigan social security benefits attorney can explain the protections available to you.
+But often Social Security recipients did not know about the law or did not know how to assert their rights against debt collectors’ attempts to garnish bank accounts containing Social Security benefits.
+If you receive social security benefits, including DIB or SSI, and are being pursued by creditors, a Michigan social security benefits attorney can explain the protections available to you.

 Federal Steps to Protect Social Security Benefits From Garnishment